Notker Wolf: Monastic life

 Wolf began his profession as a Benedictine monk on 17 September 1962, and was given the name "Notker" in honor of Saint Notker.
 He then began his philosophical studies in Rome, at the Benedictine Pontificio Ateneo Sant'Anselmo.
-In 1965, he began studies at the Ludwig Maximilian University of Munich where he concentrated in the interdisciplinary fields of theology, philosophy, and natural sciences (zoology, inorganic chemistry, and the history of astronomy).
+In 1965, he began studies at LMU Munich where he concentrated in the interdisciplinary fields of theology, philosophy, and natural sciences (zoology, inorganic chemistry, and the history of astronomy).
 He was ordained a priest on 1 September 1968 at St. Ottilien Archabbey.
 In 1970, Wolf returned to Rome and was appointed a professor of natural philosophy and philosophy of science at the Pontificio Ateneo Sant'Anselmo.
 In 1974, he achieved his doctor of philosophy (Dr. Phil.) degree from the same institution with a dissertation entitled "Das zyklische Weltmodell der Stoa.
 Ein Beitrag zur Geschichte von der Ewigen Wiederkehr des Gleichen" (The cyclical world model of the Stoa: A contribution to the history of the eternal return of the same).

 Three years later, on 1 October 1977, Wolf was elected as the fifth Archabbot of St. Ottilien Archabbey, and thus also Abbot President of the Benedictine Congregation of Saint Ottilien with monasteries and foundations scattered throughout the world.
 At the time the congregation had over twenty monasteries and over 1,100 monks.
 Monks of this congregation are known as Missionary Monks, and Wolf fulfilled his mandate by building hospitals, schools, colleges, and monasteries, including countries such as China and North Korea.